status-im/status-web/apps/website/docs/status-communities/import-a-community-someone-shares-with-you.md

     1. Click **Import**.
 If the **Import** option is unavailable, verify you're entering the correct key.

 :::info
-After opening the link or scanning the QR code, you can [install Status][download-status] if you haven't already.
+After opening the link or scanning the QR code, you can [install Status](../getting-started/#download-status.md) if you haven't already.
 :::